dvd14986/DeflactionaryTokensTelegramBots/README.md

 For public channel, use @usinfobot to get the id or use group/channel username.

+## web3 endpoint
+If you don't have a local eth endpoint, you need an infura KEY to connect to the web3 endpoint.
+Make it for free at https://infura.io/ and insert key in the web3 configuration into the script.

 ## Usage
 Simply execute script from python3 when you need.
 You can add in cron or windows scheduler to run when you need.